-Corn belt - The primary corn producing region of the United States, which includes Illinois, Indiana, Iowa, Minnesota, Missouri, Nebraska, Ohio and Wisconsin.
+Corn belt - The primary corn producing region of the United States, which Green Markets defines as Illinois, Indiana, Iowa, Missouri, Nebraska, and Ohio.

 Ethanol - A clear, colorless, flammable oxygenated hydrocarbon.
 Ethanol is typically produced chemically from ethylene, or biologically from fermentation of various sugars from carbohydrates found in agricultural crops and cellulosic residues from crops or wood.
 It is used in the United States as a gasoline octane enhancer and oxygenate.